boshyxd/HWIDInspector/README.md

 - The firmware System UUID/HWID exposed by WMI is read-only and cannot be changed via software.
 Attempts via WMI fail with a provider error ("provider not capable").
 - As an alternative, this app can change registry-based identifiers (MachineGuid and HwProfileGuid) when run as Administrator.
 This may affect software licensing, device identity in some apps/services, and may require a system restart to fully take effect.
+- MAC spoofing relies on the NIC driver honoring the `NetworkAddress` setting; not all drivers support it.
+The app restarts the adapter; connectivity will momentarily drop.
 - Editing the registry is risky.
 Ensure you understand the implications and back up your system or registry beforehand.
 - Modifying hardware identifiers can affect software licensing and anti-cheat systems.
 Use at your own risk and ensure you comply with applicable policies and laws.